If you need a new car and want to lower your carbon footprint, consider buying a Tesla. Here’s how to afford a Tesla on a nurse’s salary.

 - Factor In Higher Salaries: If you’re a higher-paid nurse, then you’re in a potential position to afford a Tesla more easily.

 - Extra Shifts: Pick up a couple of extra shifts a month.
+You can pick up extra shifts on demand with ShiftKey.

-- Higher Down Payment: Saving up to put more down on purchase will significantly reduce your monthly payments.
+- Higher Down Payment: Saving up to put more down on your purchase will significantly reduce your monthly payments.

 If you dream of owning one of the most enjoyable cars to drive, I hope this post helps you figure out how to afford a Tesla on your nursing salary.